 Therefore, when preparing to go outside, we should consider these following tips:

 - Make sure to have water shoes on while near water or in water.
 Sandy beaches and pool linings might lead to cuts which are easy to overlook.

 - Always have shoes on when we go outside.
 Hot sand and asphalt might scorch bare feet without any warning.
 Also, we will never know what sharp objects might lurk in our driveway or maybe our lawn.

 - Always use sunscreen for our feet.
 Burns which bubble or peel might become infected.

 - Avoid strappy sandals and flip-flops.
 Why?
 Because friction might lead to blisters and the open designs make our feet exposed to different hazards.

 - After every outdoor activity, we need to check our feet.
 Poison ivy, splinters and bug bites lead to skin breaks which might become infected.
 To treat and clean any wounds right away.

 Get clippers since they are very simple and easy to control only with one hand.
 The clippers are less likely to lead to ingrown nails or nip the skin.

-In case you have poor eyesight, history of ulcers or loss of feeling in the feet, seek professional care for your nails.
+In case we have poor eyesight, history of ulcers or loss of feeling in the feet, seek professional care for our nails.

-Proper foot care is important for people who have diabetes.
-From doctor checkups to self-foot exams, there are many ways to keep your feet in proper shape, catch an issue before it becomes serious and improve circulation.
+Proper foot care is important for those who have diabetes.
+From doctor checkups to self-foot exams, there are many ways to keep our feet in proper shape, catch an issue before it becomes serious and improve circulation.